Find Affordable College Courses

 143 Yearly Graduations

-George Washington University is the 15th most popular school in the nation for students seeking a master's degree in communication and journalism.
+George Washington University is the 15th most popular school in the nation for students seeking a master's degree in communication & journalism.
 Roughly 27,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,894 per year, while in-state graduate students, on average, pay $32,850 per year.
-For the 2020-2021 academic year, 143 master's degrees were handed out to communication and journalism majors at GWU.
-Of these students, 80% were women and 31% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+During the most recent year for which we have data, 143 people received their master's degree in communication & journalism from GWU.
+Of these students, 75% were women and 35% were members of underrepresented racial-ethnic groups.
+Data shows that GWU graduates that hold this degree go on to make a median salary of $54,196.

 #16